MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

 # Overview: Containerized Python web app on Azure

 This tutorial shows you how to containerize a Python web app and deploy it to Azure.
 The single container web app is hosted in [Azure App Service][1] and uses [MongoDB for Azure Cosmos DB][2] to store data.
-The App Service [Web App for Containers][3] functionality allows you to focus on composing your containers without worrying about managing and maintaining an underlying container orchestrator.
-Use Web App for Containers when you need more control over the runtime, framework, tooling, and packages of a web-based application.
+App Service [Web App for Containers][3] allows you to focus on composing your containers without worrying about managing and maintaining an underlying container orchestrator.
+When building web apps, Azure App Service is a good option for taking your first steps with containers.
+For more information about using containers in Azure, see [Comparing Azure container options](/azure/container-apps/compare-options).

 In this tutorial you will: